motebghamdi/Smart-Methods-Tasks/README.md

 # Smart-Methods-Tasks
-Repo for submitting the tasks
+Repo for submitting the Smart methods course tasks